bxparks/AceSegment/README.md

 The `addr` parameter in the `Ht16k33Module` constructor is the I2C address of the HT16K33 controller chip.
 The base address is `0x70`.
-The LED module exposes 3 jumpers that can be soldered in various combinations to change the I2C address one of the 8 addresses from 0x70 to 0x77.
+The LED module exposes 3 jumpers that can be soldered in various combinations to change the I2C address to one of the 8 addresses from 0x70 to 0x77.

 The `flush()` method sends all 4 digits as well as the brightness setting to the LED module using I2C.

+The `isFlushRequired()` can be used to optimize the call to `flush()` to only when it is necessary.
+This gives more CPU cycles to the microcontroller to do other things, but there is always the small risk of the LED display becoming out of sync with the internal state (e.g. if the module loses power or the I2C communication becomes corrupted).
+In simple applications, this optimization may not be needed.

 The `enableColon` parameter and the `enableColon()` method determine whether the colon segment between Digit 1 and Digit 2 of the LED module is active.
 The